kevin4Kin/kin-web-dev-docs/docs/documentation/android-sdk.md

 #### Creating and retrieving a Kin account

 The first time you use `KinClient` you need to create a new Kin wallet and an associated Kin account.
-The Kin wallet is stored on the user's client device and holds a public/private key pair.
+The Kin wallet is stored on the user's client device and holds a public/private keypair.
 The private key remains securely stored in the local wallet while the public key will become the address of the Kin account added to the Kin blockchain.

 Code snippet [Create Kin account](#snippet-create-kin-account) creates a new Kin account if one is not present, while [Retrieve Kin account](#snippet-retrieve-kin-account) retrieves an existing account.